SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: Introduction

 In the first part of the introduction we discuss this new reduction and how it affects the landscape of fine-grained complexity.
 Then, in Section~\ref{subseq:booleansum}, we highlight a corollary of this reduction which gives a new tool for proving conditional lower bounds.
 As an application, in Section~\ref{subseq:bipath}, we prove the first tight bounds for the classical \bipath problem from Operations Research.

-\paragraph{\bf Subset Sum.} \SSUM is one of the most fundamental problems in computer science.
-Its most basic form is the following: given $n$ integers $x_1,\ldots,x_n \in \mathbb{N}$, and a target value $T \in \mathbb{N}$, decide whether there is a subset of the numbers that sums to $T$.
+\paragraph{\bf Subset Sum.} \SSUM is a fundamental problem in computer science.
+Its most basic form is the following: Given $n$ integers $x_1,\ldots,x_n \in \mathbb{N}$, and a target value $T \in \mathbb{N}$, decide whether there is a subset of the numbers that sums to $T$.
 The two most classical algorithms for the problem are the pseudo-polynomial $O(T n)$ algorithm using dynamic programming \cite{bellman1957dynamic}, and the $O(2^{n/2} \cdot \textup{poly}(n,\log{T}))$ algorithm via ``meet-in-the-middle" \cite{HS74}.
 A central open question in Exact Algorithms \cite{Woe08} is whether faster algorithms exist, \emph{e.g.}, can we combine the two approaches to get a $T^{1/2}\cdot n^{O(1)}$ time algorithm?
 Such a bound was recently found in a Merlin-Arthur setting \cite{Ned17}.

 \begin{oq} Is \SSUM in time $T^{1-\eps} \cdot 2^{o(n)}$ or $2^{(1-\eps)\frac{n}{2}} \cdot T^{o(1)}$, for some $\eps>0$? \end{oq}

 The status of \SSUM as a major problem has been established due to many applications, deep connections to other fields, and educational value.
 The $O(Tn)$ algorithm from 1957 is an illuminating example of dynamic programming that is taught in most undergraduate algorithms courses, and the NP-hardness proof (from Karp's original paper \cite{Karp72}) is a prominent example of a reduction to a problem on numbers.
 Interestingly, one of the earliest cryptosystems by Merkle and Hellman was based on \SSUM \cite{MH78}, and was later extended to a host of \emph{Knapsack-type} cryptosystems\footnote{Cryptographers usually refer to \SSUM as Knapsack.} (see \cite{Sha84,BO88,Odl90,CR88,IN96} and the references therein).